lnksnk/lnksnk/es/README.md

-goja
+ES
 ====

 ECMAScript 5.1(+) implementation in Go.

 [![Go Reference](https://pkg.go.dev/badge/github.com/lnksnk/lnksnk/es.svg)](https://pkg.go.dev/github.com/lnksnk/lnksnk/es)

-Goja is an implementation of ECMAScript 5.1 in pure Go with emphasis on standard compliance and performance.
+ES is an implementation of ECMAScript 5.1 in pure Go with emphasis on standard compliance and performance.

+This project is a fork of goja.

 This project was largely inspired by [otto](https://github.com/robertkrimen/otto).

-The minimum required Go version is 1.20.
+The minimum required Go version is 1.23.

 Features
 --------